gmr/rabbitmq-pulse/README.md

 RabbitMQ Pulse is an *experimental* exchange plugin that publishes information made available by the rabbitmq-management plugin making cluster monitoring a push event instead of something you poll for.

+Messages can be published in JSON format as they would be received from the management API or they can be published in a format that is compatible with Graphite's carbon AMQP client, providing conversionless integration into Graphite and systems like rocksteady.

 This is a work in progress and is not meant for production systems (yet).

 Overview